jterrier84/master/docs/intermediate-guide/pi-pool-tutorial/cold-offline.md

 #### Ubuntu or Raspbian

 Raspberry Pi OS desktop is a lot faster and more stable than the gnome desktop in Ubuntu.
-There is now a 64bit image you can install, it is not available in rapi-imager selection, IDK why.
+There is now a 64bit image you can install, it is not available in raspi-imager selection, IDK why.
 Check out the images in the link below grab the latest version.
 It is a zip file so we have to unzip it.

 {% embed url="https://downloads.raspberrypi.org/raspios_arm64" %}